BioSB-courses/BioSB-SummerSchool-2026/README.md

 ### Generative models - Tuesday 25 August
 For Tuesday's session some background on graph neural networks is useful.
 Therefore, please have a look at the following resources/papers **before this session**:
    * [A Gentle Introduction to Graph Neural Networks](https://distill.pub/2021/gnn-intro/): definitely have a  close look at this one.
    * [De novo design of protein structure and function with RFdiffusion](https://www.nature.com/articles/s41586-023-06415-8): try to grasp the main idea summarized in Figure 1.
-So, no need to read the entire paper!
+So, no need to read the entire paper.
    * [Semi-Supervised Classification with Graph Convolutional Networks](https://arxiv.org/abs/1609.02907): complicated technical paper, try to grasp the main gist of it.
 If that's too complicated don't spend more time on it.

 ### Multimodal learning - Wednesday 26 August